raystack/meteor/docs/docs/guides/2_manage_recipes.md

 $ meteor new recipe sample -e <name-of-extractor> -s <single-or-multiple-sinks> -p <name-of-processors>

 # command to generate recipe with multiple sinks
-$ meteor new recipe sample -e bigquery -s columbus,kafka
+$ meteor new recipe sample -e bigquery -s compass,kafka

 # for the tour you can use a single console sink
 # extracor(-e) as postgres, sink(-s) and enrich processor(-p)